 In this sensitive rendering, Marie Bracquemond’s son Pierre practices his painting—a still life.
-Pierre would have been 17 at the time of this painting.
-Just three years later, Marie would give up painting professionally, a bitter sacrifice motivated by her husband Felix Bracquemond.
-Felix was also a painter, who Pierre described as growing incresingly bitter over his wife’s success with the Salon.
-In 1919, three years after his mother’s death, Pierre would hold a retrospective of his mother’s work at the Galerie Bernheim-Jeune.
+Pierre was 17 at the time of this painting.
+Three years later, Marie gave up painting professionally, a bitter sacrifice motivated by her husband Felix Bracquemond.
+Felix was also a painter, who Pierre described as growing increasingly bitter over his wife’s success with the Salon.
+In 1919, three years after his mother’s death, Pierre held a retrospective of his mother’s work at the Galerie Bernheim-Jeune.
 He held no such retrospective for his father.